 Using several well-known models, the parish has developed a programme which we hope meets the needs of our own community.
 Each session only lasts an hour, but using a mixture of information-giving, facilitated discussion and reflection the course uses the Creed as a basis for understanding the Catholic Faith.
 Time is also spent exploring prayer, the sacraments, the Mass, the role of Mary in the Church, and Catholic devotions.

-The course is run by an RCIA team which works together with Fr David.
+The course is run by the RCIA team which works together with Fr David.
 There is also a Diocesan RCIA team which provides support through suggested material and study days for the volunteers.